 State law requires the proper abandonment of all boreholes or drillholes exceeding 10 feet in depth or which intersect groundwater.

-State law defines a borehole as "a circular hole deeper than it is wide, constructed in earth material for the purpose of either installing a well or obtaining geologic or groundwater related data."
-Boreholes are also referred to as drillholes.
+Drillholes are also referred to as "boreholes" which are defined in s.
+NR 141.05(9) as a "circular hole deeper than it is wide, constructed in earth material for the purpose of either installing a well or obtaining geologic or groundwater related data."

 With the rapid expansion of frac-sand mining operations in the state, there is an increased amount of soil-exploration drilling as landowners and others seek to identify large sand deposits.
 The resulting boreholes, unless properly sealed, present a risk to groundwater resources because they can create a pathway for surface runoff to contaminate underground aquifers.